 Fig.7.
 Cartridge of parachute for quick landing the space apparatus.
 Notations: 1 – body, 2 – brake parachute, 3 – air balloon for inflatable ring or ball, 4 – knockout charge, 5 – direction of parachute moving, 6 – fuse.

-Detailed Description of the Innovation
+Detailed Description of the Invention

 Air (Atmosphere) Braking.
 Deleting of Space Debris (SD) from Space is very expensive.
 One is more expensive than producing and launch the new satellites.
 You must design the special Debris Apparatus (DA), launch him.
 One must have the enough fuel for flight, braking and connection to the given piece of space debris, braking (DA and SD), to delivery them (together DA and SD) to the Earth atmosphere and, accelerate DA, to fly in next debris and repeating all maneuvers (flight, braking, connection, impulse of braking, acceleration and so on) to the next piece of debris.
 Author offers the new economical method of deleting the SD (Brake-Reflector).
 Braking the SD by the special light parachute-reflector (mirror , space sail) which is used the space gas of a top atmosphere and a solar pressure.
 This method also may be used by the interplanetary space apparatus (SA) for acceleration, braking and landing of SA on planets.
 The problem of cleaning the Space is shown in Fig.1.